-Session 3: Community Hazard Mapping
+SESSION 3: Community Hazard Mapping

-· · Objective: To know in which locations in the community people are at risk of hazards (risk zones) To know in which locations people are safe, or have access to protection measures (areas of low risk) To know how protection measures decrease the "multidimensional" risks of disaster events or other crises Output: Community Hazard and Protection Risk Map Duration: • 2-3 hours (this is flexible and depends on your audie nce) Tool Used: Community Hazard Mapping Materials Needed: Base map of the community using satellite imagery from Google Earth or other (if available).
-Base maps usually give location references for features that do not change-such as boundaries, rivers, lakes and major roads.
-If a base map is not available, use a large sheet of white paper for participants to add features by hand.
+Objective: To know in which locations in the community people are at risk of hazards (risk zones) To know in which locations people are safe, or have access to protection measures (areas of low risk) • To know how protection measures decrease the "multidimensional" risks of disaster events or other crises.
+Output: Community Hazard and Protection Risk Map Duration: 2 - 3 hours (this is flexible and depends on your audience)) Tool Used: Community Hazard Mapping Materials Needed: Base map of the community using satellite imagery from Google Earth or other (if available).
+Base maps usually give location references for features that do not change, like boundaries, rivers, lakes, and major roads.
+If a base map is not available use a wide sheet of white paper for participants to add features by hand.
 Markers (multiple colors) Transparency paper, used to overlay on the base map.
-It is best to have up to six: one each for different types of features participants will add to the map Multicolored paper, cut into small pieces Scissors Tape and/or glue
+It is best to have up to 6, 1 for different types of features participants will add to the map Multicolored paper, cut into small pieces Scissors Tape and/or Glue

 - To prepare for this session it may be useful to do the "Transect Walk" (see explanation below).
-A Transect Walk helps introduce the group to the session and exercises. - Prepare base maps of the community: - Collect satellite images from Google Maps, Open Street Map (OSM) or United States Geological Survey (USGS) Open-Source Satellite Images.
-If these are not available, the map will need to be hand-drawn. - Print them onto A0 size tarpaulins (33.1 x 46.8 inches or 84.1 x 118.9 cms). - Make sure that all locations of the community are on the printed map. - Make sure that the map matches the boundaries set by the local and/or the national government agency data.
+A Transect Walk helps introduce the group to the session and exercises. - Prepare base maps of the community: - Collect satellite images from Google Maps or Open Street Map (OSM), or USGS Open-Source Satellite Images.
+If these are not available the map will need to be hand drawn - Print them onto AO size tarpaulins (33.1 x 46.8 inches or 84.1 x 118.9 cms). - Make sure that all locations of the community are on the printed map - Make sure that the map matches the boundaries set by the local and/or the national government agency data

-It is a good idea to ask different community members if the boundaries on the map are the correct ones.
+It is a good idea to ask different community members if the boundaries on the map are the right ones.